RecardoIT/HomeLab-Install-VM-Active-Directory/README.md

  ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo)

-<h2>Description</h2>
-A project created within Oracle VirtualBox, in which i created two seperate virtual machines, one running Windows Server 2022 to manage Active Directory, and the second running Windows Enterprise.
-I also show how to configure an internal network inside of Windows Server 2022.

 During this section.
 I will go over how to install your Windows Server 2022 virtual machine, as well as configure the internal network and install active directory.
 <br />